-- Happy - most of the time, despite everything.
+- Happy - I am quite joyful most of the time, despite everything.
 If I am not in a blissful state, it is usually because of actual difficulties in my life.
 If those are bad enough, which happened many times, I still cannot stay sad for too long, it feels like it would be too dangerous for me and would lead to devastating losses.
-Usually, I soon find ways to force myself out by action or radical material changes.
-Luckily for me, I discovered and started practicing prolonged meditations (zazen, pranayama, kundalini, etc.) early and had the time of my life staring at empty walls.
+Usually, I soon find ways to force myself out of sadness by action or radical material changes.
+Luckily for me, I discovered and started practicing prolonged meditations (zazen, pranayama, kundalini, etc.) early in youth and had the time of my life, staring at empty walls.

 - Sensitive - in some cases overly so: I used to have an extreme color sensitivity, to the point that I could wear only achromatic clothing for some periods of my life.
-Once I painted my walls black, another time - my hair (I am blond).
+Once, I painted my walls black, another time - my hair (I am blond).
 Then I had periods of white walls and attire.
 Till this day you can notice these tendencies in my clothing and minimal home decoration.
-On top of that, I can be inexplicably sensitive to words and facial expressions as well.
+On top of that, I can be inexplicably sensitive to some words and especially facial expressions.

 - Risky - I can take and handle lots of risk if I know the reason, have considered the range of outcomes, and initiate the action on my own.
 The problem is, that for the most of my life, I could tolerate the possibility of very bad possible results as well, and a couple of time lived through them.
-At the same time, I almost never feel adventurous, maybe because I am rarely bored.
-But in some areas, I can hardly tolerate any risk at all: I do not want any fun via scare, I maintain an emergency fund in three forms at all times because I do not need fun via scare, and so on.
+At the same time, I almost never feel adventurous, maybe it is because I am rarely bored and have enough stimulation.
+However, in some areas, I can hardly tolerate any risk at all: I do not want any fun via scare, I maintain an emergency fund in three forms at all times because I do not want to loose any dignity or health, and so on.
 I take only few things for granted.
-I rarely can find comfort in dependencies, which makes me a challenging partner, but keeps me free from drugs.
-I make it hard to offend me and let it be known: it enables more precious truth coming my way and decreases my risk to make stupid mistakes or die largely clueless.
+I rarely can find comfort connected to dependency, which makes me a challenging partner, On the other hand, it keeps me free from addictive substances.
+I make it hard to offend me and let it be known: it enables more precious truth coming my way, which decreases my risk to make stupid mistakes or die largely clueless.

-- Decisive - I tend to make up my mind quickly and permanently.
+- Decisive - in personal matters, I tend to make up my mind quickly and permanently.
 I do not look back with doubts.
 I prevent myself from having regrets by ensuring that my process of making decisions is maximally all-factors-encompassing and minimally instinctual (benefiting the species), and does not contradict my intuition; and that I stay true to myself at all times.

 - Lonely - somewhat, intellectually.
-Though I am willing to invest a lot in a friendship with a right person, only with a few close friends I can be fully myself, and some of them live far away.
-In most cases, I need to avoid certain subjects and filter my humor.
-Out of joy, I spend lots of my time in solitude, but deep human connections are absolutely precious to me.
+Although I am willing to invest a lot in a friendship with right people, only with a few close friends I can be fully myself, and some of them live far away.
+In most cases, even among good friends, I need to avoid certain subjects and try filter my humor.
+I spend lots of my time in solitude, by choice, but deep human connections are absolutely precious to me.

 - Intense - my brain demands stimulation and transformation.
-In silent introspection it is full of visual and conceptual activity, even my meditations on nothingness are singularly intense.
-In conversations I can be passionately engaged.
+In silent introspection, it is full of visual and conceptual activity, even my meditations on nothingness are sometimes singularly intense.
+In conversations, I can be passionately engaged.
 I attempt to be sincere, even if only in essence, because one always need to filter out irrelevancies.
 I practiced full truthfulness for many years, but that turned out to be too dangerous.
 I still believe people deserve kind measured honesty, even if reserved or challenging.
-Interactions with both smart and kind people energize me more than anything.
+Interactions with both smart and kind people energize me more than anything else.